Yacht fire under investigation

-PLACIDA — How a 49-foot Chris Craft yacht caught fire at an area marina is under investigation by the State Fire Marshal's Office.
+PLACIDA — How a 49-foot Chris Craft yacht caught fire at a local marina is under investigation by the State Fire Marshal.

 “Charlotte County deputies were able to cut some of the lines from the boat so our marine unit could get it out of the way from the other boats at Aqua Marina in Palm Harbor,” said Krista Powell, Englewood Fire District administrative assistant to the chief.
 “The cause of the fire is still undetermined.”

-"None of the other boats were engulfed," she said Tuesday.
-"We were able to use the new fire pump we bought for the boat."
+“None of the other boats were engulfed,” she said.
+“We were able to use the new fire pump we bought for the boat.”

 According to Powell, this is the second boat fire the Englewood marine unit responded to this year.